T

 neighborhood

-The historical and political heart of Buenos Aires, this grand plaza is surrounded by iconic buildings like the Casa Rosada (Presidential Palace) and the Metropolitan Cathedral.
-It's a place to witness the city's history unfold, from political rallies to national celebrations.
+The historic heart of Buenos Aires, this plaza is surrounded by iconic buildings like the Casa Rosada (Presidential Palace) and the Metropolitan Cathedral.
+It's a place where significant historical events have unfolded.

 2. Midday